arnavs/FractalU-Poker/README.md

 # FractalU: Build a Poker AI Bot

 I'm teaching a class on building a Poker AI bot.
-Details are below; to signup send an email to [`arnavs@alumni.cmu.edu`](mailto:arnavs@alumni.cmu.edu).
+Details are below; to signup fill out the [application](https://forms.gle/gpqtBXS3c3BSCexg8).

 My bio: [Arnav Sood](https://arnavsood.com).
 I'm a 5th year Econ PhD student at [Carnegie Mellon](https://www.cmu.edu), a data scientist intern at [Revelio Labs](https://reveliolabs.com), and a former open-source econ developer at [QuantEcon](https://quantecon.org).
 My thesis is on learning and deception involving "behavioral" (not strictly rational) economic agents.